Consultant Children's Speech and Language Therapist

 How many sessions will my child need and how long will they last?

 This will depend on your child's individual needs, the nature of their communication difficulties and response to therapy.
 A therapy package will be agreed with you before the sessions start.
 For example, the number and length of sessions.
-A typical therapy session lasts 45 minutes.
+A typical therapy block lasts 6 sessions and each session lasts between 45 to 60 minutes.
 Most of this time will be spent working directly with you and your child but will include time to discuss your child’s progress, new strategies to use or activities to work on.
-You are free to withdraw your child from therapy at any time.

 How much do the sessions cost?